Also on this page:

 SEE ALSO: Our Encyclopedic Guide to Saving Money as a College Student.

 If you wanted to, you could get on a train in Providence and be at URI’s main campus in Kingston in 40 minutes.
 Why would you do this?
 For one, because Providence is the capital and the center of arts and culture.
-For another, you’d save a bundle on living costs.
+For another, you’d save a bundle on living & housing costs.
 For a northeastern capital city, Providence is surprisingly affordable.
-Rent on a studio apartment in Providence is $70 cheaper than Kingston and only a smidgeon higher than the national average.
 The savings there will cover your train tickets or bus passes, which are free anyway for Providence College students and discounted for students at other nearby colleges.

 Providence has a full range of resources for residents and students alike.
 Here is a sampling of organizations doing good for the Creative Capital’s citizens: